openstack-k8s-operators/ci-framework/ci_framework/roles/cifmw_cephadm/README.md

    are located.
 It points to '/etc/pki/tls'

 * `cifmw_cephadm_dashboard_crt`: The SSL/TLS certificate signed by CA which is an optional parameter.
-If it is provided, ceph dashabord will be configured for SSL automatically.
-Certficate should be made available in `cifmw_cephadm_certs` path only.
-To enable SSL for dashabord, both `cifmw_cephadm_dashboard_crt` and `cifmw_cephadm_dashboard_key` are needed.
+If it is provided, ceph dashboard will be configured for SSL automatically.
+Certificate should be made available in `cifmw_cephadm_certs` path only.
+To enable SSL for dashboard, both `cifmw_cephadm_dashboard_crt` and `cifmw_cephadm_dashboard_key` are needed.

 * `cifmw_cephadm_dashboard_key`: The SSL/TLS certificate key which is an
    optional parameter.
-If it is provided, ceph dashabord will be configured for SSL automatically.
+If it is provided, ceph dashboard will be configured for SSL automatically.

 * `cifmw_cephadm_monitoring_network`: the Ceph `public_network` where the